 How Much Do Movers Cost?

-When you talk to NYC relocation professionals, give them as much detail as possible when it comes to your move including things like stairs, amount of boxes, etc. They will then provide you with an estimate and you can compare with other companies.
+When you talk to NYC relocation professionals, give them as much detail as possible when it comes to your move, including things like stairs, the number of boxes, etc. They will then provide you with an estimate, and you can compare it with other companies.
 Most moving company estimates should be similar to each other.
 If there’s one that is significantly cheaper, it’s a sign that the company is either unprofessional or a scam, or both.

 Your Moving Budget